martinkearn/AI-Services-Workshop/Bots/Lab.md

     * Yo
     * Sup
     * Hey
-4. Select Manage prebuilt entities, select datetimev2
+4. Select Entities - Manage prebuilt entities, select datetimev2
 5. Add another new intent called `Time`, add as many ways of asking for the time eg.
     * What is the date?
     * Tell me the time